 The only thing left for you to do is install the necessary parts to comply with your state's DOT (Department of Transportation) requirements.
 Making a dirt bike physically compliant with the operating laws within any state will require some investment of time and money on your part.

-Much depends on the model of dirt bike being put into road service, but there are many ways to simplify your tasks.
-We've added an infographic below to show the minimum equipment requirements for each state.
+Much depends on the model of dirt bike being put into road service, but there are many ways to simplify your build.
+Check out the infographic above to see the minimum equipment requirements for each state.

-Be sure you know your local laws about the placement of the hi/low switch.
+Be sure you know your local laws about the placement of the high/low switch.
 Some states have no requirement for this switch, but others are specific.
-The DOT requirement is that it be visible to the rider, but it’s best to also place it where it is easily accessible, such as the traditional, left-hand side of the handle bar.
+The DOT requirement is that the switch be visible to the rider, and it’s best to place it where it is easily accessible, like the traditional left-hand side of the handle bar.

 Some riders prefer the look of their machines sans mirrors, and will begrudgingly install a single, low-profile mirror for looks.
 When taking this route, it is wise to invest in a wide-angle mirror, which will do away with the blind spot on at least one side of the bike.

 Many bikes that have available dual-sport versions will readily accept classic, threaded, long-stem mirrors.
 If not, a simple solution is to clamp on bar-end mirrors.
 They have a considerably lower profile than the stem mirrors, and some provide much better views of what’s going on behind you.